-Do you ever find yourself saying of a 10 year old (or older) child, 'He's acting like a baby'? this is not an unreasonable assessment of the behaviour of many traumatized children.
 Their chronological age is not mirrored by their developmental age because of the impact of complex abuse related trauma in the early years.
-Older children with a history of trauma in their early years will benefit from age-appropriate strategies based on this model presented below.
+Older children with a history of trauma in their early years will benefit from age-appropriate responses based on this model presented below.